 If you smell exhaust fumes inside your vehicle, have your dealer inspect your vehicle immediately.
 Do not drive if you smell exhaust fumes.

 Important safety precautions

-A computer system controls the engine's idle revolutions per minute (RPM).
-When the engine starts, the idle RPM runs higher than normal in order to warm the engine.
+When the engine starts, the idle RPM runs faster to warm the engine.
 If the engine idle speed does not slow down automatically, have the vehicle checked.
-Do not allow the vehicle to idle for more than 10 minutes at high engine RPM.

 Before starting the vehicle: